petershin/liferay-learn/docs/commerce/latest/en/product-management/creating-and-managing-products/products/creating-product-bundles.md

 1. In the *Add Options* field, enter a *name* for your new bundle option, and click on *Create New*.

-   A new option template is created and applied to your product using the default option settings.
+   This creates a new option template and applies it to your product using the default option settings.

    ```{tip}
    Alternatively, you can create an option template via the *Options* page.
 This method is best for commonly used types of bundles.
 See [Using Product Options](./using-product-options.md) for more information.